Bay Area Rapid Transit: Crime

 In mid-2017, BART came under criticism for refusing to publicly release video evidence of crimes committed at Oakland stations.
 That year, in at least three incidents, groups of young people had boarded stopped trains and attacked and robbed train riders.

 In response to the criticism, a BART manager argued that "to release these videos would create a high level of racially insensitive commentary toward the district [...] and in addition it would create a racial bias in the riders against minorities on the trains."
 According to an internal memo, the agency decided to not issue a press release about one of the cases (where a woman had her phone stolen by one of a group of teenagers) in order to avoid having BART look "crime ridden" and because it would "unfairly affect and characterize riders of color, leading to sweeping generalizations in media reports."
 A spokesman also stated that state laws about "juvenile police records" prohibited BART from releasing surveillance video.

 In 2018, BART released surveillance video from one of the 2017 incidents, showing (as summarized by KRON4) "the moments leading up to a mob-style attack on a BART train [... with] about 40 teens jumping the fare gates and pushing through the emergency gates at the station as an overwhelmed station agent calls for help."
 BART stated that two juveniles and an 18-year-old had been arrested for the incident, with the 18-year-old ending up serving one year in jail.
 In September 2017, six victims of the robberies/assaults filed suit against BART for gross negligence, claiming BART did not provide adequate security for its riders.
 In January 2020, two passengers affected by the same incident lost their lawsuits, one of them on the grounds that she had been attacked on the platform rather than on the train, outside of BART's common carrier duties.

 On July 22, 2018, a man fatally stabbed 18-year-old Nia Wilson with a knife as she exited a train car at the MacArthur station.
 This was the third homicide at a BART station within five days.
 In June 2019, the Alameda County Civil Grand Jury released a report documenting a 128% increase in thefts on BART between 2014 and 2018, and an 83% increase in aggravated assault during the same time period.

+BART has historically suffered from fare evasion.
+Prior police crackdowns have occurred, but have not curbed the issue.
+An estimated 448 calls per month are made to BART police regarding fare evaders, and riders have observed that, at times, there are more fare evaders than paying customers.
+In April 2023, BART announced plans to install new gates resistant to fare evasion.
+The project, which was projected to cost $90 million, began with a pilot program at West Oakland station.